New York City Hall: 18th century

-Design and construction
+19th century

-In 1802 the City held a competition for a new City Hall.
+In 1802, New York City held a competition for a new City Hall.
 The first prize of $350 was awarded to Joseph-François Mangin and John McComb Jr. Mangin studied architecture in his native France before becoming a New York City surveyor in 1795 and publishing an official map of the city in 1803 that was largely discredited for its inaccuracies.
 Mangin later served as the architect of the landmarked St. Patrick's Old Cathedral on Mulberry Street.
 McComb, whose father had worked on the old City Hall, was a New Yorker and designed Castle Clinton in Battery Park, among other buildings and structures.
 Mangin had no known involvement with City Hall after winning the commission.
 McComb alone supervised every aspect of construction and was in charge of the architectural modifications and detailing during the extended building process.

 The cornerstone of the new City Hall was laid on May 26, 1803.
 Construction was delayed after the City Council objected that the design was too extravagant.
 In response, McComb reduced the size of the building and used brownstone at the rear of the building to lower costs.
 The brownstone, along with the original deteriorated Massachusetts marble facade, quarried from Alford, Massachusetts, was later replaced with Alabama limestone between 1954 and 1956.
 Labor disputes and an outbreak of yellow fever further slowed construction.
 The building was not dedicated until 1811, and opened officially in 1812.

-Usage

 The New York City Police riot occurred in front of New York City Hall between the recently dissolved New York Municipal Police and the newly formed Metropolitan Police on June 16, 1857.
 Municipal police fought with Metropolitan officers who were attempting to arrest New York City Mayor Fernando Wood.